Is A Painless Root Canal Possible?

 The final step may involve a more extensive restoration of the tooth.
 Generally a tooth that needs a root canal often is one that has a large filling or extensive decay.
 Even when decay was not a factor, the root canaled tooth is weaker than a “live” tooth.
 Therefore, a crown, crown and post, or other restoration often needs to be placed on the tooth to protect it, prevent it from breaking, and restore it back to full function again.
 After restoration, you will not notice any difference in its function or form.
 You and your dentist will discuss this need further and decide together the best course of action for you.

 Root canal therapy is highly successful and has more than a 95% success rate.
 Many teeth repaired with a root canal can last a lifetime.

 For a few days following treatment, your tooth may feel sensitive, especially if there was pain or infection before the procedure.
-This discomfort can be relieved with over the counter or prescription medications or an antibiotic if an infection was present.
+This discomfort can be relieved with over the counter or prescription pain medications or an antibiotic may be necessary if an infection was present.
 Follow directions given to you very carefully and feel free to ask questions if an issue arises.

 Your tooth may continue to feel slightly different from your other teeth for some time after your root canal treatment is completed.
 However, if you have severe pain or pressure or pain that lasts more than a few days, call your dentist.

 As noted above, the pain from root canals in modern dentistry is from the infection that presents to the dentist and the actual procedure should be pain and worry free.
-Best defense against developing a toothache is to see your dentist regularly, maintain proper oral hygiene, and call your dentist if you have any pains or discomfort.
+Best defense against developing a toothache is to see your dentist regularly, maintain proper oral hygiene, and call your dentist at the earliest signs if you have any pains or discomfort.